“What is roofing underlayment?” “What are the most common types?” “What are the pros and cons of each type?”

-Whether you’re a property owner looking into your roofing underlayment options or a contractor merely staying educated on underlayments, these are just a few of the questions you might be asking yourself.
+Whether you’re a property owner looking into your roof underlayment options or a contractor staying educated on various types of underlayments — the questions above are just a few of the things you might be asking yourself.

 What Is Synthetic Underlayment?

 Synthetic underlayment is a roofing accessory created by weaving/spinning together polypropylene or polyethylene and a polymer to form an all-over protective barrier to put between the roofing material and the roof deck.
 Synthetic underlayment is a newer innovation that is taking over the metal roofing industry as a better, more advanced replacement for felt underlayment.
 Most synthetic underlayments are mechanically attached with roofing caps and staples, while others have a glue backing.

 At Sheffield Metals, we recommend our roofing systems be installed using Sharkskin, a synthetic underlayment manufacturer that offers four product choices: Sharkskin COMP®, Sharkskin Ultra®, Sharkskin UltraSA®, and Sharkskin UltraRadiant®.

 (NOTE: The synthetic underlayment we discuss in this article doesn’t include peel and stick, ice & water shield, or self-adhering underlayment.)